menu

 Not only is Bellingham a city with many college students, but it also retains many recent graduates who are looking to start new careers, shaping the character of the city into a place that is geared toward, and considered attractive to, many single, educated people.
 Many singles consider Bellingham a good place to live without being in a really big city, with opportunities for friendships and fun with others like themselves.

-Bellingham is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Bellingham is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 The per capita income in Bellingham in 2022 was $40,287, which is upper middle income relative to Washington and the nation.
 This equates to an annual income of $161,148 for a family of four.
 However, Bellingham contains both very wealthy and poor people as well.